 Families and caregivers use a payroll agent to help them pay personal care attendants (currently, ARIS Solutions).
 The payroll agent does more than just write checks.
 The payroll agent also makes sure that background checks are run, state and federal taxes are paid, and employees are covered by Unemployment and Workers’ Compensation Insurance.

-- Children’s Personal Care Services Intake Form (A completed sample is available here)
+- Children’s Personal Care Services Intake Form (See a completed sample.)

 - Children’s Personal Care Services Functional Ability Screening Tool (FAST)

 - Supporting clinical and educational records (gathered by the family)